Liberty Oilfield Services Sets Terms For $400 Million IPO

 Management of each of these oilfield services companies state with confidence how their company is different and will win in the marketplace, yet the few services firms that have gone public in the current cycle are flat to down vs. their IPO price.

-While it is encouraging that Liberty plans to use the funding to expand its fleet capacity, which is apparently already spoken for, topline revenues continue to drop, as its financial operations results clearly indicate:
+While it is encouraging that Liberty plans to use the funding to expand its fleet capacity, which is apparently already spoken for, top-line revenues continue to drop, as its financial operations results clearly indicate:

 (Source: Liberty S-1/A)

-Furthermore, Net Loss ballooned in 2016 to $60.56 million from $9 million in 2015, as management failed to reduce its Cost of Services to offset the drop in revenues.
+Furthermore, net loss ballooned in 2016 to $60.56 million from $9 million in 2015, as management failed to reduce its Cost of Services to offset the drop in revenues.
 This points to a fundamental question: how can fracking oilfield services companies make any money at $50/bbl. oil?

 The problem isn’t just limited to Liberty; it’s the same situation I see with all the other oilfield services companies attempting to go public now.